 Gemalto has a wealth of experience in electoral enrollment.
 Its solution sets itself apart from the rest of the market in the following ways:

-- Robust mobile units, tested to US military standards (MIL-STD-810)
+- Robust mobile units tested to US military standards (MIL-STD-810)

 - A high level of ergonomics

-- Flexible interfaces to build the best suited data flows
+- Flexible interfaces to build the best-suited data flows

-- A dedicated supply chain capable of managing rapid supply of components, assembly of kits, quality control and delivery within the shortest lead-times.
+- A dedicated supply chain capable of managing the rapid supply of components, assembly of kits, quality control and delivery within the shortest lead-times.

 - Knowledge transfer using specific training methods

 Gemalto's electoral enrollment solutions have been tested in real-life situations in the context of several international calls for tender.